matthewearl/height-map-vis/README.md

 ```

+(For more options run `python heightvis.py --help`.)

 The calculation will take a few minutes to complete, after which you'll be presented with an interactive display.
+The left hand side is a plot of visibility information: Grey areas are where the target is not visible:

+(Insert screenshot)

+Clicking on a point on the left hand side will update the right hand side with a cross-sectional profile view

+(Insert screenshot)

+This shows:
+* Blue line: Elevation of the terrain on the line between the clicked piece of terrain and the target.
+* Red line: Sight line from the terrain to the target.
+(If this intersects with the below, then the view is blocked.)
+* Green line: Earth curvature on the line between the clicked piece of terrain and the target.
+This is the offset applied to the raw height data to account for curvature of the earth.